 This sub clause defines conformance for an SBVR Content Model exchange document, for software that produces SBVR Content Model exchange documents, and for software that processes SBVR Content Model exchange documents.

-An exchange document that conforms to this specification (an “SBVR Content Model exchange document”) shall be an XML document that uses the SBVR XMI XSD as its XML Schema (see sub clause 25.3).
+An exchange document that conforms to this specification (an “SBVR Content Model exchange document”) shall be an XML document that uses the SBVR XMI XML Schema as its XSD (see sub clause 25.3).
 The exchange document shall identify its document type as the XML Schemas specified in sub clause 25.3 by using the URI for that schema specified in sub clause 25.4.

 The content of the SBVR Content Model exchange document shall not contradict any Necessity in the SBVR Vocabulary (Clauses 8 through 21).
 However, no concept is closed in the SBVR XML Schema (see sub clause 25.3).
 A conforming SBVR Content Model exchange document need not include all of the content in a Terminological Dictionary or Rulebook.
 No Necessity should be interpreted as a requirement for inclusion of any given fact in the SBVR Content Model exchange document.